Have you ever wondered what it takes to be a key account manager?

 LinkedIn: LinkedIn is a great way to keep your finger on the pulse of the market.
 Use LinkedIn to monitor account markets for shifts and developments so you can always stay one step ahead of the competition.
 Consider adding LinkedIn Sales Navigator to target the right buyers and keep track of company changes.

-Lucidchart: Lucidchart is a cloud-based diagramming solution that helps KAMs stay organized and streamline their communication.
+Lucidchart: Lucidchart is an intelligent diagramming application that helps KAMs stay organized and streamline their communication.
 Use Lucidchart to create:

 - Dashboards to track account KPIs and keep key customers updated on progress

 - Shared success plans to outline the account goals and map out strategic actions

 - Account maps to keep sales reps on the same page and the fastest path to sale

 Lucidchart integrates with Salesforce and other software like Google Docs and Microsoft Word, making it easy to visualize data and relationships and share your insights with team members and customers.

 Key account management is a powerful organizational strategy and can have big dividends for those companies willing to invest in the right managers and infrastructure.